“Without ambition one starts nothing. Without work one finishes nothing. The prize will not be sent to you. You have to win it.” ~ Ralph Waldo Emerson

 What I planned to eat over the course of 2.5 days:

 1 package of high-fat bologna slices, 1 package of cheese slices, 5 baby bel pac man-like cheese rounds, 2 avocados, Mayo and bread.
 Fruit: a bag of apples from a neighbor’s tree, bananas- 2 per day, 2-each plums and peaches.
 2 cans oysters, 1 can sardines.
 1 bag pistachios – shelled, 1 bag cashews – low-sodium, 1.5 bags salted and shelled sunflower seeds.
 Vega Sport protein powder.
 Some Epic bars – pork; I wanted bison, and everyone was out of the bison.
 All of this has been planned to provide protein and fat to prepare my body to work well with Vespa so I generally eat less, combined with a minimal amount of processed sugars to keep my insulin from spiking before I head out from Geyser Pass at mile 201 for a day of non-stop hiking and running.
-My goal: nudge my body into a keto state for several days, and then rely on my fat stores to power me and help Rebekah finish strong; to rely as little as possible on the “wrong” foods, which is a real battle as sleep deprivation will prompt those damn carb cravings.
-I was supposed to stop at a taqueria and buy a burrito on the way out, but it was early and nothing was open – so, make do with what you have.
+My goal: nudge my body into a keto state for several days, and then rely on my fat stores to power me and help Rebekah finish strong; to rely as little as possible on the “wrong” foods, which is a real battle as sleep deprivation will prompt carb cravings.
+I was supposed to stop at a taqueria and buy a burrito on the way out of town, but it was early and nothing was open.
+So, make do with what you have.
 I hope I have enough.

 I set up a chair with cold drinks on ice, and the gear and medical bag, and I wait.
 The place is crowded and everyone is friendly.
 First runner eventually comes in, before the self-imposed spectacle of David Goggins, who works diligently to look super stoic but just comes across as sour, like maybe someone pissed in his water bottle.
 A few more men, then the women start to roll in – the runners I’m really interested in. #234, Jessica Wicks comes in and sits down to take care of business.
 She just sits in the dirt, which is super cool to me: no pretense; just do whatever you have to do to get it done.
 She is relaxed.
 After, it’s KK Fischer, who runs in crazy fast, looking like she wants to win everything with a crazy pace that is unrealistic with 220+ to go.
 This is cool to see though: another local woman who lives just over the hill from Rebekah and I, who looks like she’s on fire.
 A camera guy with a professional mobile video rig materializes out of nowhere to film her do her aid station-thing.
 After, it is Jessi Morton-Langehaug from BC, My Nguyen – a humble, super cool young woman I spoke with at the pre-race covid sequester in the parking lot, then Jodi Semonell, Caitlyn Van Den Berg, Jessie Thompson-Gladish – another Jessi from BC, Emelia Cameron, Sylvia Greer, Elisabeth Adel – and Rebekah.